TomGeorgi/PSS-Documentation/README.md

 ## Prolog
 Thank you to [Lorenz Bung](https://github.com/LorenzBung), who provided a LaTeX-Template.
 You want to get a LaTeX template ?
-Please visit his [GitHub Template Branch](https://github.com/LorenzBung/doku-pss/tree/template).
+Then visit Lorenz Bung for a [Template](https://github.com/LorenzBung/doku-pss/tree/template).

 ## Content of this repository